sateffen/nodgine/docs/details/controller.md

 ## Async controller ##

-The basic version of a controller, that doesn't return anything, is synchron, so the response gets flushed directly afterwards.
+The basic version of a controller, that doesn't return anything, is synchronous, so the response gets flushed directly afterwards.

 If your work has to be executed async, there is a simple solution: Just return a promise.
 By returning a promise you can tell the flow, when to take the next step.